Spinnyz/Biblioteca/README.md

 # Python Library System

-A simple **library management system** developed in Python, allowing you to add books, list available ones, lend, and return books through an interactive terminal menu.
+A  **library management system** developed in Python, allowing you to add books, list available ones, lend, and return books through an interactive terminal menu.

 ---